uib-ub/blackbox/README.md

 ## Installation

 * Clone Blackbox from the master branch
-* Add your cluster properties to `config.template.json` in the resource folder.
+* Create a file with name `config.template.json` in the resource folder.
 Blackbox will look for these settings when initializing.
 See `config.template.test.json` in the resource folder for example settings.
 * Build a war file with Maven `mvn clean build`
 * Copy `war` file to a Tomcats `wabapps` folder